maurodani76/Lego-PowerFunction-Projects/README.md

 I wrote the following codes:

 Code to manage the 7 PWM levels with 3 buttons: increase or decrease, and stop button.
-(Upgrading and almost final)
+(Upgrading and almost final - lego_PF_pulsanti_test_V2.2)

 Code to manage the 7 PWM levels with potentiometer: the analogue input from 0 to 1023 is remapped from -7 to 7; this code is long and a bit cumbersome but it works ...
 I used it for the self-made remote that rotates the crane turret.
 In the future I will try to improve it with the new leaner code used for the button system.